cibisrinivasan/cibisrinivasan/README.md

 # Cibi Pranavan
-<h3 align="left">I'm Cibi from India, and I am Cloud Consultant.
-Experienced in Multi Cloud and Devops with a demonstrated history of three years.
-Skilled in Azure, AWS, Docker, Kubernetes, build release and Version control tools with strong knowledge on architect, operations, development, deployment and maintenance.
-You can check out my LinkedIn https://www.linkedin.com/in/cibi-pranavan/</h3>
+<h3 align="left">I am Cibi Pranavan, the Technical Product Manager and Cloud Subject Matter Expert at MontyCloud.
+With an astute blend of technical prowess and strategic acumen, I play a pivotal role in orchestrating cutting-edge cloud solutions.
+My background in Multi-Cloud and DevOps has honed my expertise, enabling me to be an architect of digital transformation.
+I am dedicated to the seamless integration of technology with business objectives.
+Let's connect to shape the cloudscape of tomorrow./</h3>

-- 🔭 I’m currently working as **Cloud Consultant**
+- 🔭 I’m currently working as **Technical Product Manager & Cloud SME**

-- 🌱 I’m currently learning **AWS**

-- 💬 Ask me about **Azure, Terraform, Devops**
+- 💬 Ask me about **Azure, AWS, Terraform, Devops**

 - 📫 How to reach me **cibipranavan18@gmail.com**